mkuthan/mkuthan.github.io/source/_posts/2017-11-02-kafka-streams-dsl-vs-processor-api.markdown

 for building real-time, highly scalable, fault tolerant, distributed applications.
 The library is fully integrated with [Kafka](https://kafka.apache.org/documentation/) and leverages Kafka producer and consumer semantics (e.g: partitioning, rebalancing, data retention and compaction).
-What is really unique, a running Kafka cluster is the only dependency required to run Kafka Stream application.
+What is really unique, the only dependency to run Kafka Streams application is a running Kafka cluster.
 Even local state stores are backed by Kafka topics to make the processing fault tolerant - brilliant!

 Kafka Streams provides all necessary stream processing primitives like one-record-at-a-time processing,